ReDI-School/html-css-berlin-2020-fall/lesson24/index.md

 We don't just have to use pixels to size our grids.
 There are lots of different units, but the one i would like to mention today is `fr`, which is a __fractional unit__.

-- `grid-template-columns: 1fr 1fr 1fr 1fr;` would create a grid with 4 equal sized columns, aka quarters.
+- `grid-template-columns: 1fr 1fr 1fr 1fr;` would create a grid with 4 equal-sized columns, aka quarters.
-- `grid-template-columns: 1fr 2fr 1fr;` would create a grid with 3 columns, the first one being a quarter of total size, second one being half the total size, and finally the third column being a quarter of the total size again.
+- `grid-template-columns: 1fr 2fr 1fr;` would create a grid with 3 columns, the first one being a quarter of the total size, second one being half the total size, and finally the third column being a quarter of the total size again.

 For grids with lots of equal sized columns, we can save a bit of time by writing this: